College of Business Administration

 The College of Business Administration annually invites the upper 10 percent of the junior class and senior class to accept membership in Beta Gamma Sigma, the national scholastic honor society in the field of business administration.
 Inductees must have completed at least 30 semester hours at UIC and are chosen on the basis of their UIC and cumulative grade point averages.

-Sample Course Schedule for First Year Students
+Sample Business Major Curriculum for First Year Students

 Note: Transfer students should meet with their assigned academic advisor for an individualized course plan.